Graduate Awards

 Candidates for the Porter Prize must:

 Please note, the successful candidate will need to dedicate their summer to carrying out the research project put forward in their application.
-They will also be required to present their findings as a brief report which will be shared at our annual award ceremony.
+They will also be required to present their findings as a brief report.

 We have created a poster to enable news of this prize to be shared with colleagues and students in your department.